DanielDeveloper19/Store_Management_Terraform_EKS_kubernetes_infra_AWS/README.md

 2. Zero-Touch GitOps (ArgoCD & Helm)
 Pull-Based Deployment: ArgoCD continuously monitors the [Manifests Repo] for changes.

-Self-Healing: If manual changes are made to the cluster, ArgoCD automatically reconciles the state back to the Git source of truth.
+Self-Healing: If manual changes are made to the Kubernetes cluster, ArgoCD automatically reconciles the state back to the Git source of truth.

 Automated Sync: Integrated synchronization policy that deploys new versions as soon as they are pushed to Git.